Remember when you were a child and wanted to fly?

 Teams will submit up-to-date Phase I material (all parts) with the addition of a status report.
 In addition to the Phase I scoring categories, an additional 50 points will be awarded based on project status and progress to date.

 The Phase II submission must also act as sufficient documentary proof that a prototype, demonstrator, or the device itself has flown and successfully performed at a minimum the following maneuvers (tethered and sub-scale testing are acceptable):

 Based on the progress to date as exemplified in the Phase II submission, and at the discretion of the judges, Phase II winners will be announced and prize money issued.
 The winners will be announced publicly.
 However, their work will remain private (except for the publicly-releasable graphic).

 Fly-off participation is by invitation only.
 GoFly will issue invitations to the Final Fly Off based upon Teams meeting Phase II submission requirements and/or Phase III document requirements, Fly Off document requirements, and adherence to all GoFly Agreements and Rules.
-There are pre-fly-off requirements such as the prior flight minimums and the flight readiness review.
+There are pre-fly-off requirements such as the prior flight minimums and the fly-off planning review.